Jaffa Cakes

 Jaffa Cakes are a cake introduced by McVitie and Price in the UK in 1927 and named after Jaffa oranges.
-The most common form of Jaffa cakes are circular, 2+1/8 in in diameter and have three layers: a Genoise sponge base, a layer of orange flavoured jam and a coating of chocolate.
+In their most common form, Jaffa cakes are circular, 2+1/8 in in diameter, and have three layers: a Genoise sponge base, a layer of orange-flavoured jam, and a coating of chocolate.
 Each cake is 46 calories.
 Jaffa Cakes are also available as bars or in small packs, and in larger and smaller sizes.
 The original Jaffa Cakes now come in packs of 10, 20, 30, or 40, having been downsized in 2017 from 12 or 24 per pack.

 Because McVitie's did not register the name "Jaffa Cakes" as a trademark, other biscuit manufacturers and supermarkets have made similar products under the same name.
 The product's classification as a cake or biscuit was part of a VAT tribunal in 1991, with the court finding in McVitie's favour that Jaffa Cakes should be considered cakes and not biscuits for tax purposes.
 In 2012 they were ranked the best selling cake or biscuit in the United Kingdom.

 McVitie and Price's Jaffa Cakes

+History

+Jaffa Cakes were first produced by the British biscuit company McVitie & Price in 1927.
+McVitie & Price named them Jaffa Cakes after Jaffa oranges, a popular variety of orange in Britain at the time.
+However, the jam for Jaffa Cakes was made from apricot jam and tangerine oil.
+According to the chef and food author J. P. McMahon, the reference to Jaffa oranges was chosen to evoke their sweet taste and mediterranean origin.
+The name was not trademarked and has since become a generic term, allowing other manufacturers to create similar products under the same name.

+Starting in 1967, McVitie's increased the prominence of its name on Jaffa Cakes branding to create a master brand to boost sales of its less popular biscuits.
+At the time, McVitie's Jaffa Cakes was one of the top six brands of biscuits in the UK.
+In the 1970s, the company introduced a cartoon character called McV to advertise Jaffa Cakes to children.
+It was featured in TV advertisements with other cartoon characters including munchkins and in special promotions like tie-in T-shirts.
+Other adverts at the time included one featuring Victor Spinetti as a Mexican bandit and Jaffa Cakes thief.

 Manufacture

 McVitie's entire line of Jaffa Cakes are produced at the McVitie's factory in Stockport.
-The Jaffa cake production area covers an acre (1 acre) and includes a production line over a mile (1 mile) long which sits on the Stockport side of the site's boundary with Manchester.
-Because of the nature of the product – having multiple components of cake, chocolate covering and jam – special hardware accelerators were devised to allow rapid computer inspection of 20 products per second, taking place under four symmetrically placed lights.
+The Jaffa Cake production area covers an acre (1 acre) and includes a production line over a mile (1 mile) long.
+In the early 2000s, it pioneered the development of advanced machine vision technology for quality control.